snavarro89/stablyprime/README.md

 To deploy your lambdas to AWS you need to have IAM user with valid credentials, more info on [Serverless](https://www.serverless.com/framework/docs/providers/aws/guide/credentials/)
 Update your ` ~/.aws/credentials` to add a profile, by default the app needs a profile called `aws-stably-test`, this could be change on your `serverless.yaml` file
-If you have defined more than one environment file, you coud run
+If you wan to have multiple services deployed to aws you can run
 ```sh
 sls deploy --stage production
 sls deploy --stage stage
 sls deploy --stage dev
 ```
+For each you could also specify their own environment variable file `.env.stage` on the enviroment folder.

 To deploy a single function
 ```sh